pvbgeek/DatabaseMigration/README.md

 ---

-![Placeholder for Installation Process Screenshot]

 ## Monitoring and Logging

 - **Hangfire Dashboard**: Provides a visual representation of all tasks.
 - **Logs**: Captures detailed execution logs for debugging and auditing purposes.

 ---

-![Placeholder for Monitoring Screenshot]

 ## Contributing